spatie/laravel-analytics/README.md

 ```

 ###Currently active visitors
 This method uses the real time reporting API.
-It returns the amount of visitors that are viewing your site
+It returns the number of visitors that are viewing your site
 right now.
 ```php
     /**